mzusin/mz-math/src/docs/data/pages/10-main/2-browser-usage.md

 ## Browser Usage

-Any function can also be used in the browser using the **mz-math.min.js** file.
-All functions are located in the **mzMath** namespace:
+The library can also be used directly in browsers without TypeScript.
+First, download the [mz-math.min.js](https://github.com/mzusin/mz-math/blob/main/dist/mz-math.min.js) file from the GitHub repository.
+Then use the **mzMath** global namespace to call any API or function.

 ```html
 <script src="mz-math.min.js"></script>